Fudanyrd/COMP130010/README.md

 python manage.py makemigrations
 python manage.py migrate
 ```
 in the terminal of the container.
+I would appreciate it if you can suggest a fix to this(i.e. do not have to manually do so).
+Pull requests welcomed.

 # Further Reading
 For more information about this app, read the docs of it in `users/templates/help.html`.